 Contractors and subs are obligated to perform according to their contract specifications and plans.
 These plans and specs are rarely perfect, but they should at least be adequate to achieve the desired result.
-What happens when the specifications are defective?
+But what happens when the specifications are defective?
 Who is responsible?
 That’s where the Spearin Doctrine comes in.

 What is the Spearin Doctrine?

-The Spearin Doctrine, named after the 1918 Supreme Court decision, is an implied warranty that the plans and specifications included in the contract documents are accurate and, if the plans are followed, they will result in suitable (or at least acceptable) work.
+The Spearin Doctrine, named after the 1918 Supreme Court decision, is an implied warranty that any plans and specifications included in the contract documents are accurate and, if those plans are followed, they will result in suitable (or at least acceptable) work.

 There are a variety of different reasons that specifications can be defective.
 But generally, the warranty protects against the failure to meet an expected standard of care.
 Defects could be the result of errors, omissions, incomplete plans, or merely insufficient details.
 Whatever the case may be, liability may arise for damages caused by defective specifications.

 A contractor can use this doctrine offensively (as a sword).
 When a contractor experiences damages due to defective plans, the contractor may have grounds for making a claim based on the Spearin Doctrine.
 They have to show that the faulty plans adversely affected their time, costs, or made performance more difficult.

 Conversely, this doctrine can also be used defensively (as a shield).
 An owner may claim that their contractor’s workmanship is defective.
 If the issue was caused by something in the plans or specs, a contractor could avoid potential liability using the Spearin Doctrine.
-(Of course, if unrelated to spec defects, the contractor is liable for their workmanship.)
+Of course, if unrelated to spec defects, the contractor is still liable for their workmanship.

 When does the Spearin Doctrine apply?